 - apply to join the national performers list which is a list of approved GPs, who satisfy a range of criteria necessary for working in the NHS

 - register on the NHS GP induction and refresher scheme which offers dedicated practical support and a range of assessments including placements and simulated surgeries.

 Step 3: apply for pre-settled status

-If you arrived in the UK before the date that the UK left the EU (31 January 2020), you can apply for pre-settled status.
+If you arrived in the UK before the date that the UK left the EU (31 January 2020), you would be eligible to apply for pre-settled status.

-This applies if you have not completed five years of continuous residence in the UK and will be granted under UK domestic immigration law.
+This applies if you have not completed five years of continuous residence in the UK.
 Those who have lived in the UK continuously for five years will be eligible for settled status.